 NO. The audio-fallback feature is available in sessions that use the

 the audio-fallback feature enabled (the default), when the OpenTok

 Media Router determines that a stream's quality has degraded significantly for

 a specific subscriber, it disables the video in that subscriber in order to

 preserve audio quality.
-For streams that use a have the video source set to
+For streams that use a have the video type set to

-camera, the audio-fallback feature is enabled by default.
-For screen-sharing
+OTStreamVideoTypeCamera, the audio-fallback feature is enabled by default.

 This version adds support for armv7s and i386 architectures (in addition to armv7).
 You can now target the iOS Simulator.
 However, the Xcode iOS Simulator does not provide access to the camera.
 When testing in the iOS Simulator, an OTPublisher object uses a demo video instead of the camera.